scipy-conference/scipy_proceedings/papers/oliver_beckstein/oliver_beckstein.rst

   ag.forces

 The data from MD simulations comes in the form of a trajectory which is a frame by frame description of the motion of particles in the simulation.
-The trajectory data can often reach sizes of 10s of Gb and so reading this entirely into memory would be both slow and impractical.
+Today trajectory data can often reach reach sizes of 10s of GB.
+Reading this amount of data into memory is slow and impractical.
+To allow the analysis of such large simulations on an average workstation MDAnalysis will only load a single frame of a trajectory into memory at any time.

-Instead, it is made accessible through the trajectory attribute of the Universe.
+The trajectory data can be accessed thought the trajectory attribute of a Universe.
 Changing the frame of the trajectory object updates the underlying arrays that AtomGroups point to.
-In this way the positions attribute of an AtomGroup within the iteration over u.trajectory will give access to the positions at each frame.
+In this way the positions attribute of an AtomGroup within the iteration over a trajectory will give access to the positions at each frame.
 Through this approach only a single frame of data is present in memory at any time, allowing for large datasets, up to half a million particles :cite:`Ingolfsson2014`, to be dissected with minimal resources.

 .. show working with the trajectory object to access the time data